Psoriasis: Causes, Symptoms & Natural Support Strategies

 Use Omega 3 Fatty Acids

-To reduce inflammation and improve skin health, I recommend that you eat lots of omega-3-rich foods, such as wild-caught fish, including sardines, salmon, anchovies, herring, and oysters, as well as hemp seeds, chia seeds, flax seeds, walnuts (22).
+To reduce inflammation and improve skin health, I recommend that you eat lots of omega-3-rich foods.
+You can find omega-3 in wild-caught fish, including sardines, salmon, anchovies, herring, and oysters, as well as hemp seeds, chia seeds, flax seeds, and walnuts (22).

 Optimize Zinc & Vitamin A Levels